0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/global-service.md

 - The Global Service will not provide indexing of the user-facing information for Cells.
   Example: CI Catalog to show data available cluster-wide will have to use another means to merge the information from all Cells.
+- The Global Service has no knowledge of the business logic of GitLab.
+  In theory it can work with any other web application that has the same authentication/access tokens as GitLab.

 ## Proposal

 The Global Service implements the following design guidelines:

-- Global Service implements only a few services.
+- Global Service implements only a few gRPC services.
+- Some services due to backward compatibility are additionally exposed with REST API.
 - Global Service does not perform complex processing of information.
 - Global Service does not aggregate information from Cells.